Ocean82/BurntBeats/replit.md

 - **Real-time Collaboration**: Live editing with multiple users and team management
 - **Voice Samples**: Upload and manage multiple voice profiles
 - **Preview Quality**: Stream watermarked previews of all generated content
+- **100% Song Ownership**: Every song you create belongs to you completely - sell, remix, use commercially without restrictions

 #### Pay-Per-Download Tiers
 - **Bonus Tier ($2.99)**: Demo version with watermark - perfect for samples and sharing